Access to the Universe

 - Teach science topics in a practical and hands-on way.

-- Use our space-themed classroom activities (also available in Welsh).
+- Use our space-themed resources in your teaching and learning.

 The National Schools’ Observatory is part of Liverpool John Moores University.
 We use the inspirational topic of space to promote understanding and enjoyment of STEM subjects.
 Our team of professionals with experience in science research and education are here to support you.
 We offer regular training and development sessions.